qema/qema.github.io-old/pages/Music/covers.md

 I do some interpretations of songs with voice, piano, violin and/or guitar.
 My tool is Logic Pro.
 Here's a sampling:

 Viva la Vida (Coldplay): A dry woody string quartet combined with filtered vocals.
-Okay, secret, the cellos are actually violins tuned down an octave.
+OK, secret, the cellos are actually violins tuned down an octave.
 Don't tell the violas.
 <audio controls>
   <source src="http://wanganzhou.com/music/viva-la-vida.mp3" type="audio/mpeg">
   Your browser does not support the audio tag.